TheXyloman/MotivateMate/README.md

-# MotivateMate
+# MotivateMate README

-A silly extension for VS Code that pops up Motivating message when asked.
+A silly extension for VS Code that will bring up motivating message in the information Window.

+## Features

+More Info coming soon.

+## Release Notes

+Initial Release!

+### 0.0.1

+Initial release of Motivating Mate.